Bklieger/django-google-oauth2/README.md

 ## Motivation

 There are many open source Django boilerplate templates, but they are often outdated, bloated, overly complex, or lack important features for use in production.
-The motivation for this project was to create an intuitive boilerplate that contains all the essential features to start a production-ready Django backend app with authentication: Google OAuth2, optional PostgreSQL database, whitenoise for static files, dockerization, and three configurable deployment environments.
+The motivation for this project was to create an intuitive boilerplate that contains all the essential features to start a production-ready Django backend app, while keeping the codebase minimal and easy to learn.
+The features include Google OAuth2, optional PostgreSQL database, whitenoise for static files, dockerization, and three configurable deployment environments.

 ## Features